rmjhynes/homelab/README.md

 - k3s - A lightweight k8s distribution for container orchestration.
 - ArgoCD - A continuous delivery tool following declarative, GitOps principles.
 - Prometheus / Grafana - For cluster monitoring and visualisation.

+## Cluster
+For simplicity whilst I am starting out, the cluster is made up of a single node.
+I will be looking to use a multi-node architecture when I am more confident.